 - Job title and brief job description

-- Exact dates of employment
+- Exact dates of employment (Start and end dates)

 - Number of hours of work per week

 - Physical place of employment (Street address, no PO Boxes)*